snachman/COVID-Vaccine-Appt-Finder-2021/README.md

 During this period, I also joined the University of Maryland Medical System, working at their vaccination sites and a field hospital set up at the convention center.
 Thanks to an emergency extension of my EMS license, I was able to further contribute to the pandemic response efforts.

-## Repository Note

-The scripts in this repository reflect the urgent and often chaotic nature of the pandemic response.
-They are presented "as-is" to illustrate the real-world messiness and rapid adaptation required during such a critical time.

 ---